 - Walter is a grouchy old guy who insults everyone.

-- Jeff himself is very defensive about his act, and can get rude when others cut in, whether it be audience members or Guitar Guy.
+- Jeff himself (or at least his stage persona) is very defensive about his act, and can get rude when others cut in, whether it be audience members or Guitar Guy.
 He'll usually make up for it, though.
-This could be part of his stage persona though.

 - Keet: When Peanut isn't being rude, he's a hyper spazz.

-(Peanut and José are conversing in Spanish) Jeff
+- In another bit:[Peanut and José are conversing in Spanish]

-: I'm speaking to José in his native tongue.
-Jeff
+Peanut: I'm speaking to José in his native tongue.

-don't speak Spanish.
-(Peanut and José both turn to look at Jeff in confusion) José
+[Peanut and José both turn to look at Jeff in confusion]

 - This is later followed up by discovering the stick that moves his arm and violently moving it with his mouth.